 The original owner, Josef Anton Bon, was both a visionary and a genius.
-The most exclusive rooms here are called Residences and come with a price tag for the seriously wealthy.
-The Residence is more than a hotel room; it’s more like a top-notch luxury penthouse apartment with breathtaking views to Lake Lucerne.
-Every opportunity has been taken to provide the most spectacular possible views of the lake from the hotel rooms.
+The most exclusive rooms here, are called Residences, and come with a price tag for the seriously wealthy.
+The Residence is more than a hotel room.
+It’s more like a top-notch luxury penthouse apartment with breathtaking views over Lake Lucerne.
+Park Hotel Vitznau has taken every opportunity to provide the most spectacular possible views of the lake, from the hotel rooms.

-In terms of dining, the Focus restaurant, led by Head Chef Nenad Mlinarevic and his team, can only be described as exquisite.
+Focus restaurant, led by Head Chef Nenad Mlinarevic and his team, can only be described as exquisite.
 The six wine cellars and champagne cellar are reputed to be among the finest in the world, with 30,000 bottles worth a total of $28 million.
 Beautifully designed, they can be visited on a guided tour with the sommelier, along with a tasting.

 The photos which Michelle Chaplow and her crew shot for the hotel were featured in an elegant hardbacked coffee table book by Andreas Augustin for The Most Famous Hotels in The World, published in January 2014.